Updated: Jul 6

-10. Explore second hand first when buying furniture and clothing.
-Look in your local charity shops, eBay, Gumtree, Facebook and Freecycle.
-You might get a surprise.
+10. Explore second-hand first when buying furniture and clothing.
+Look in yo r local charity shops, eBay, Gumtree, Facebook and Freecycle.
+You might be surprised.
 A LOT of my vintage clothes come off eBay and look like new.

 11. Making a purchase?
 Look for discount codes online.
 Use them.
 They can often get 50% off.
 Just google discount codes.
 There are plenty to choose from.

 12. Consider utilising 0% APR offers first when buying an expensive product.
 Especially useful If you have an unexpected break (such as a TV, which happened to us last month in the middle of house renovations.
 Ouch).